Holography, cellulations and error correcting codes: The HaPPY Construction in higher dimensions

 Turning to the other regular tessellations of H$^3$ (the icosahedral honeycomb $\{3,5,3\}$, the order-4 dodecahedral honeycomb $\{5,3,4\}$ and the order-5 dodecahedral honeycomb $\{5,3,5\}$), the main conclusions are unchanged: one cannot realise AME states with qubits.
 The polytope tessellated in the icosahedral honeycomb is the icosahedron $\{3,5\}$ and both other cases are constructed from the dodecahedron $\{5,3\}$.
 Just as for the cubic case one can construct two types of graph states corresponding to each polytope.

-Interestingly, in this construction, the graph state is a graph corresponding to the connectivity of the edges of the polytope.
+Interestingly, in this construction, the graph state is a graph corresponding to the connectivity of the faces of the polytope.
 However, when representing Platonic solids as graphs, one usually considers the graph corresponding to the connectivity of the vertices and this is how many graphs have been stated in the literature.
 Hence, when sketching a graph state for a polytope $p$, one can effectively think of drawing the graph $G$ for the dual polytope $\tilde{p}$, corresponding to the connectivity of the vertices.

 For example, drawing the graph state for the icosahedron, gives rise to the graph that is often named the `dodecahedral' graph.
 Similarly, the graph state for the dodecahedron corresponds to what is commonly referred to as the `icosahedral' graph.
 Note that for the cube this issue was not discussed since the cube's dual is simply the cube itself.
+The two graph states corresponding to tessellations of $H^3$ consisting of dodecahedrons and icosahedrons which preserve maximal discrete symmetry are depicted in Figure \ref{dodecgs} and Figure \ref{iscosgs} respectively.

-As for the previous discussion for the order-5 cubic honeycomb using a cubic tessellation, since one cannot have graph states with $n>7$ qudits that is both AME and preserves maximal discrete symmetry, we must choose to relax one or both of these assumptions.
+As for the previous discussion for the order-5 cubic honeycomb using a cubic tessellation, since one cannot have graph states with $n\geq7$ qudits that is both AME and preserves maximal discrete symmetry, we must choose to relax one or both of these assumptions.
 In this section, we present both a construction using non-AME graph states that preserves maximal discrete symmetry and a construction using AME states that eases the restriction on maximal discrete symmetry.